docker-archive/docker-ce/components/cli/docs/reference/commandline/build.md

 Git URLs accept context configuration in their fragment section, separated by a colon `:`.
-The first part represents the reference that Git will check out, this can be either a branch, a tag, or a remote reference.
+The first part represents the reference that Git will check out, and can be either a branch, a tag, or a remote reference.
 The second part represents a subdirectory inside the repository that will be used as a build context.